Dragon8029/100-days-of-code/myLog.md

 Today's Progress: Continued working on my project.
 The styling is all coming together now.
 I'm happy with how it's turning out.
 Now I need the "client" to get some better photos of their work so I can add them to the page.

 Thoughts: It's all starting to come together....

+Day 62: February 24, 2018

+Today's Progress: Working on getting a lightbox modal window to work for the images portfolio on my project.
+Still need to get some styling elements done on the modal window, but it's coming together nicely.

+Thoughts: More goes into a web page than I thought...